Table of contents

 Once you sign the pre-agreement contract with the sellers you must have things clear, otherwise you will lose the money that you have left to reserve the property which, if doing so through an estate agency, will be quite a significant amount (suddenly your Spanish property bargain is not such a great bargain!)

 Be careful to negotiate a date by which completion should take place that you will be able to stick to.
-In order to make any purchase you will need to have an NIE in Spain which will be your tax identifier number and also consider whether to buy as an individual person or through a company.
+In order to make any purchase you will need to have a Spanish NIE number which will be your tax identifier number and also consider whether to buy as an individual person or through a company.

 We suggest that with the current law, depending on the circumstances, it could be more beneficial to buy as an individual especially if you are planning to rent out the properties as you could have interesting tax deductions paying a personal income tax rate of 19.5% of your net incomes.